Operation Nasr

-Operation Nasr also known as Operation Hoveyzeh, fought in early January 1981, was a major battle of the Iran–Iraq War.
-It was the biggest tank battle of the Iran–Iraq War.
+Operation Nasr, also known as Operation Hoveyzeh, was a major battle in the Iran–Iraq War fought in early January 1981.
+It was the biggest tank battle of the war.

 Three Iranian armored regiments advanced towards Iraqi forces that had invaded Iranian territory between the cities of Ahvaz, Susangerd and Dezful.
 The Iraqi forces were alerted to this movement and feigned a withdrawal.
 The Iraqis formed three armored brigades into a three-sided box ambush.
 The Iranians blundered into the ambush and the two tank forces battled for four days in a sea of mud.
 The Iranians withdrew, leaving many destroyed and disabled tanks stuck in the mud, or, because of logistical misplanning, had run out of fuel and ammunition.
 The condition of the terrain prevented a clean break from the battle and did not allow the Iraqi forces to pursue what was left of the Iranians en force.